This classic Swedish yeast bread recipe turns out a golden loaf with a crispy crust and tender crumb.

 Swedish Limpa is a rye bread with a delicate, sweet flavor and just a hint of orange.
 It is similar to Hawaiian bread - not too sweet but just right.

-Make a double or triple batch on a Saturday.
+Make a double or triple batch on a Saturday or other day off.

 This gorgeous Mexican loaf has a similar flavor